 indigenous group in mexico

-When considering the indigenous populations that resided in Mexico, it is common to assume that there was only one main civilization.
-However, the truth is far more intricate and captivating.
+When examining the native peoples who lived in Mexico, it is often assumed that there was only one dominant civilization.
+But the reality is much more complex and fascinating.

 Mexico was home to a diverse array of indigenous groups, each with their own unique cultures, languages, and traditions.
 From the Olmecs, who are considered the earliest known civilization in Mesoamerica, to the Maya, who built advanced cities in the Yucatán Peninsula, the history of indigenous groups in Mexico is rich and multifaceted.